-Unlike probiotics, prebiotics are not destroyed by heat.
+Unlike probiotics, prebiotics is not destroyed by heat.
 Probiotics are live bacteria found in fermented dairy, so they have to be kept alive by keeping them cold.
-Prebiotics are not only found in jicama but also found in Jerusalem artichoke, beans, onions, garlic, chicory root, skin of apples, bananas, asparagus.
-Prebiotics are therefore beneficial to help disease like Irritable Bowel Syndrome, Chron’s disease, candida albicans, relieve diarrhea after antibiotic use.
+Prebiotics are not only found in jicama but also found in Jerusalem artichoke, beans, onions, garlic, chicory root, the skin of apples, bananas, asparagus.
+Prebiotics are therefore beneficial to help disease like Irritable Bowel Syndrome, Chron’s disease, candida Albicans, relieve diarrhea after antibiotic use.

 I normally ate jicama raw but this time I wanted to make jicama fries instead.
 I oven baked them and was very pleased the taste and outcome.
 I didn’t want the strong crunch so I decide to cook the jicama before I bake them.
 I served them with guacamole.
 This vegetable will be a regular on my shopping list.
-Jicama fries are a low calorie alternative that are great in a vegan, gluten-free, candida diet lifestyle.
+Jicama fries are a low-calorie alternative that is great in a vegan, gluten-free, candida diet lifestyle.

 - 1 medium jicama